New Guizhou Maojian Wild Green Tea from 90-100 Year Old Tea Trees 1 bud 1 leaf

 As spring just starts to break tea trees are busy producing their finest quality buds.
 The cold, foggy weather makes the buds grow very slowly giving them time to fill with the highest concentration of flavor and nutrient molecules of the year.

 For a bit more assertive flavor, this tea's picking standard is 1 bud and 1 leaf and still holds the name Guizhoumao jian.
 Mao jian translates to furry tip as each bud has tiny soft white fur on it.
 Skillful hand processing retains this nutrient rich fur/down which adds an interesting turbidity to the brewed tea.
 Do you want even more good news?
 This tea comes from wild green tea trees that are between 90-100 years old, which is extraordinarily rare for green tea.
 Trees that old produce far more interesting flavor, fragrance and antioxidant molecules than young, cultivated trees could ever imagine.
-Make sure to use 175F/80C water--never use boiling water--for brewing and you will get a superior green tea carrying the fragrance of seaweed paper, pine needles and floral fruit.
-The flavor is of roasted chestnuts and light seaweed paper without delivering any bitterness or astringency.
+Make sure to use 175F/80C water--never use boiling water--for brewing and you will get a superior green tea carrying the fragrance of roasted chestnuts, pine needles and a wisp of cinnamon.
+The flavor is of roasted chestnuts and a shadow of cinnamon without delivering any bitterness or astringency.

 Guizhou Province is the birthplace of this tea and home to our favorite food in the entire world--endless variety, creativity and great balance of complex flavors.
 Their main tea region is situated on a high plateau with excellent growing conditions.
 The cool temperatures, fog and vast amounts of completely undeveloped areas work together allowing skilled hands to make some of the finest teas in China.
 A place this great you can understand why three of us have homes there.

 Storage: Store unused portions sealed in an airtight bag away from light in the freezer at 5F/-15C or below.